A Generalized Approach to Power Analysis for Local Average Treatment Effects: Overview and the Method in Context

 For the purposes of this illustration, two different values of $\pi$ will be employed.
 The first is its estimated value as observed in the JTPA data,\footnote{The dataset used here is the tabulation of the JTPA study data by \cite{abadieetal2002}.
 The data correspond to adult participants in the JTPA experiment for whom 30-month earnings were measured.} which is $0.63$.
 This is, of course, not necessarily something the researcher would know precisely in advance, but it provides a useful point of reference.
 The second value for $\pi$ will be $0.4$, which we may view as a researcher's conservative guess prior to the actual study.
-We will fix $p_z$ at its observed value of $0.67$, since this is a value over which the researcher has control, and set $\alpha$ and $\beta$ at their conventional levels of $0.05$ and $0.2$, respectively.
-We can then specify a range of effect sizes ($\kappa$'s) to determine the bounds on the sample size required under these specifications.
+We will fix $p_Z$ at its observed value of $0.67$, since this is a value over which the researcher has control, and hence the formulas in the far right column of Table \ref{tab:recs} are applicable.
+We set $\alpha$ and $\beta$ at their conventional levels of $0.05$ and $0.2$, respectively.
+We can then specify a range of effect sizes ($\kappa$'s) to determine the conservative sample size required ($\tilde{N}$ in Table \ref{tab:recs}) under these specifications.
 Furthermore, because we know in retrospect the pooled within-assignment-group variance of the outcome (earnings), we can map the $\kappa$ values to absolute effect values ($\tau$'s).
-Note also that in the JTPA experiment this value is virtually identical to $\widehat{Var}(Y_i|Z_i=0)$, which could have been estimated in advance of the study via a baseline survey given that assignment to control represents a natural state of the world in the absence of intervention.\footnote{$\widehat{\sqrt{E[Var(Y_i|Z_i)]}} = 16759$, while $\widehat{Var}(Y_i|Z_i=0) = 16180$, a difference of about 3\%.} As a result, the $\kappa$ values could have been mapped to $\tau$ values in the absence of retrospective data, to the benefit of implementing the power analysis.
+Note also that in the JTPA experiment this value is virtually identical to $\widehat{Var}(Y_i|Z_i=0)$, which could have been estimated in advance of the study via a baseline survey given that assignment to control represents a natural state of the world in the absence of intervention.\footnote{$\widehat{\sqrt{E[Var(Y_i|Z_i)]}} = 16759$, while $\widehat{\sqrt{Var(Y_i|Z_i=0)}} = 16180$, a difference of about 3\%.} As a result, the $\kappa$ values could have been mapped to $\tau$ values in the absence of retrospective data, to the benefit of implementing the power analysis.